Elvis10ten/pcas/README.md

 1. Not P2P: Depends on a central server.
 2. Not offline: Requires the internet.
 3. Higher latency.
-4. Increased attack surface: A local only solution limits who can initiate an attack.
+4. Increased attack surface: A local-only solution limits who can initiate an attack.

 ### 2. BLE (Bluetooth Low Energy) Advertisement